bmyksvoll/curves/README.md

 - Previous Excel VBA implementation
 - etrm package in R by Anders Sleire https://github.com/sleire/etrm

+Curvy:
+- does not support gaps in prices
+- Not been updated for 5 years.
+Not maintained.

 **_Your feedback matters_** - This library is still in development.
 Any feedback regarding improvements or errors in the curve builder is very much appreciated!